Meet Skipper: An AI Captain for Your Whole Account

 Most traders find themselves stuck in the middle—knowing what strategies they want to execute, but lacking the tools to automate them effectively.
 This is where DipSkip changes the game.

 At the heart of DipSkip is DipScript, our proprietary Domain-Specific Language designed specifically for trading automation.
-DipScript reads like plain English, making it intuitive for anyone to understand and write trading strategies.
+DipScript uses simple, human-readable syntax, making it intuitive for anyone to understand and write trading strategies.

 Here's a real example of a DipScript strategy: